guyyaffear/FireBaseHW/asstes/README.md

 # TrainTime-Firebase

-Created during Week 7 of Rutgers Coding Bootcamp.
-Firebase Application to accept input from user to create a fictional train list and calculate the next train and minutes away.
+Created  Firebase Application to accept input from user to create a fictional train list and calculate the next train and minutes away.